-It should be noted that this procedure yields consistent factor estimates even when $\mathbf{x}$ includes some stationary I(0) variables.
-For example, assume that $\mathbf{x}j, j \in \{1, ..., N\}$ is I(0).
-Differencing it once results in $\Delta \mathbf{x}j$ , which is still stationary, I(-1).
+It should be noted that this procedure yields consistent factor estimates even when \mathbf{x} includes some stationary I(0) variables.
+For example, assume that \mathbf{x}j , $j \in \{1, ..., N\}$ is I(0).
+Differencing it once results in $\Delta \mathbf{x}j$, which is still stationary, I(-1).
 Therefore the PC estimator remains consistent.
 Alternatively, one may continue to difference the variables until the null of nonstationarity hypothesis is rejected via a unit root test.
-However, this may not be practically useful, when unit root tests provides contradicting statistical inferences as the test specification (i.e., number of lags, see ) changes.
+However, this may not be practically useful when unit root tests provides contradicting statistical inferences under alternative test specifications (i.e., number of lags, number of observations).
 See Cheung and Lai (1995) for related discussions.